< back to Pharmacy Residency

 • Serve as a co-preceptor for pharmacy students and four PGY1 residents

-• Provide educational in-services to clinical hospital staff including, but not limited to, physicians, pharmacy, and nursing
+• Provide educational lectures to PharmD students and clinical hospital staff including, physicians, pharmacy, and nursing

 • Participate in multidisciplinary hospital committees